SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

       ![](media/Ex1-Task2-Step8.png)

-1. In Are you trying to sign in to Microsoft Azure CLI?, click on **Contine**.
+1. In Are you trying to sign in to Microsoft Azure CLI?, click on **Continue**, and minimize the Browser window.

       ![](media/Ex1-Task2-Step9.png)